FunkyMuse/blog/_posts/2021-07-06-arch_components_donts.md

 Which you need to use `getContentIfNotHandled()` first in order to see if the content is consumed, I just deleted that thing and went to use a `Channel`

-🚫 do not use `MutableLiveData` or flow to show a `Toast` a `SnackBar` or even worse a `Dialog` or something that'll just spam the user endlessly.
+🚫 Do not use `MutableLiveData` or flow to show a `Toast` a `SnackBar` or even worse a `Dialog` or something that'll just spam the user endlessly.

 ✅ Use a [Channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/) or the hacky solution Google provided and shoot yourself in the foot with writing boilerplate code.